-Today we continue with our salmon cooking tips by creating Baked Salmon in Parchment, a dish that is an incredibly easy meal for yourself and your family, using some parchment paper, a few veggies of choice, and a salmon filet.
+Today we continue with our salmon cooking tips by making baked salmon in parchment paper, a dish that is an incredibly easy meal for yourself and your family, using some parchment paper, a few veggies of choice, and a salmon filet.

 Benefits of Salmon en Papillote (salmon in parchment)